Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 While the traditional, variation-1, variation-2 are the statistical advantageous 2 row formation variation, it doesn't mean it's always the right to use them.
 It's very important to note that arena is a PvP content. **For you to win you ONLY have to be 1 step ahead of opponent.**

 If it just so happens that out of 100 users, 99 users are using the traditional 2 row formation variation.
 Then using the 'Wrong Variation' that I have used as a sample that's not very good isn't actually a bad formation to use at that point in time.

+Ah, also I play on the KR server, so I might get some names of the units wrong... you can leave a comment or whatever to notify me if you see one.